ManiViswanth/watson-assistant-for-java/README.md

 # Overview
-This is the Java library for Watson Conversation Service.
+This is the Java library for Watson Assistant (old Watson Conversation) Service.
 You can easily develop a chat bot that supports multiple users and easily be integrated with chat front end such as slack.